Title: Unerasable Images

 :: Description ::

-The project aims to create a temporal networked space where the colored image(s) move within and beyond the screenshot’s frame, examining the geopolitics of data circulation, internet censorship, the materiality of image (re)production through complex entanglement of human and nonhuman parameters.
+The project aims to create a temporal and empty networked space where the thumbnail image(s) move within the hidden infrastructural grid and beyond the screenshot’s frame, examining the geopolitics of data circulation, internet censorship, the materiality of image (re)production through complex entanglement of human and nonhuman parameters.

 :: Video Documentation ::

 * it is more a demo here and the web quality is significantly reduced.
-Prefer to view in high quality version.
+Higher resolution version will be available upon request.

 :: Exhibition Record(s) ::